epsi-rns/epsi-rns.github.io/_posts/opensource/2014/2014-05-09-mageia-experiment.markdown

 while Mandriva itself is successor of Mandrake.
-After changed its name from Mandrake to Mandriva to Mageia, The latest of Mageia Development is unclear, and it is not a linux distro that I recommend.
+After changed its name from Mandrake to Mandriva to Mageia, The latest of Mageia Development is unclear, and it is not a Linux distro that I recommend.

 My only reason to use Mageia is for a sentimental nostalgic reason.
 There is something that I haven't learned in the past.